telerik/ajax-docs/controls/grid/data-editing/how-to/hide-all-rows-on-insert-and-display-the-edit-form-only.md

 ---
 title: Hide All Rows on Insert and Display the Edit Form Only
-page_title: Hide All Rows on Insert and Display the Edit Form Only | UI for ASP.NET AJAX Documentation
+page_title: Hide All Rows on Insert and Display the Edit Form Only | RadGrid for ASP.NET AJAX Documentation
 description: Hide All Rows on Insert and Display the Edit Form Only
 slug: grid/data-editing/how-to/hide-all-rows-on-insert-and-display-the-edit-form-only
 tags: hide,all,rows,on,insert,and,display,the,edit,form,only